Librarika/manual/docs/cataloging.md

 ## Media

-You can access all your catalog items along with thier associated copies information from the `Dashboard -> Catalogs -> Catalog Items` section.
+You can access all your catalog items along with thier associated copy's information from the `Dashboard -> Catalogs -> Catalog Items` section.
 Clicking on the `View` link next to a Catalog Item will display the item detail containing all the copies.
 You can edit / modify / delete those information for this same detail page.

 ### Smart Add

-Smart add method lets you easily add books information from online.
-All you need is the ISBN number.
-Please treat this as a added function, not a complete replacement of `Manual Add` method.
+Smart add method lets you easily add book's information from the Internet.
+All you need is the ISBN number to catalog a new book.

+Note: Please treat this smart add method as an added advantage feature, not a complete replacement of `Manual Add` method.

+To use this method, please follow the below steps:

 * Please go the `Dashboard -> Catalogs -> Catalog Items` section.
 * Click on the `Smart Add` button on the top of the section.